 You should run a number of jobs and fill in Table 1 below: the IO time is the difference between the calculation time and the overall run time; the total CPU time is the calculation time multiplied by the number of cores.

-Note that if you run on more than 36 cores then you will need to request more than one node with the "select=" option to PBS.
+If you want to run on more than 36 cores then you will need to request more than one node with the "select=" option to PBS - each Cirrus node only has 36 CPU-cores.

 Once you have completed Table 1, you should have the information required to complete Table 2 to compute the speedup of the parallel code overall, of the calculation part and of the IO part.
-Remember that the speedup is the ratio of runtime at 1 core compared to the runtime at N cores.
+Remember that the speedup is the ratio of runtime at 1 core compared to the runtime at P cores.